-It isn't easy convincing mariners that a lifetime of tradition and practice is wrong.
-And not everything we know and practice on this subject is wrong.
+It isn't easy convincing mariners that a life-time of tradition and practice is wrong.
+And not everything we know and practice on this subject IS wrong.
 Here are the facts:

 The first phase of cold water immersion is called the cold shock response.
-This we've had right.
+This we've had right and have written about before, (see SSP, "Going Down For The Third (and Last) Time", 7/15/09.)
 Data now shows that roughly 20% die in the first two minutes.
 They take on water in that first uncontrolled gasp, panic and drown, plain and simple.
-In some the cold shock triggers a heart attack.
+In some, the cold shock triggers a heart attack.
 Surviving this stage requires you to stay calm and get your breathing under control.
 If you don't, your life is measured in minutes and you won't need your other hand to count them.
 A further consequence of this phenomenon is that you will rapidly lose your physical capacity to swim.
-Even the strongest swimmer can't fight Mother Nature your body's natural reaction to all this cold water is to protect the inner core.
+Even the strongest swimmer can't fight Mother Nature - your body's natural reaction to all this cold water is to protect the inner core.
 It does this by constricting blood flow to the outer extremities and keeping as much warm blood as possible around the inner core.
 We had this right too.
-I've often described it as "being drunk without the booze."
-Fine motor skills go, followed by gross motor skills, and followed by, well, death by drowning.
+I've described it as "being drunk without the booze."
+Fine motor skills go, followed by gross motor skills, followed by, well, death by drowning.
 You can't swim without arms and legs (read: extremities) working.